-NoteThis describes the
+NoteThis description is for the

-LDRpseudo-instruction only, and not the
+LDRpseudo-instruction only, and not for the

-evaluates to a numeric value.
+Evaluates to a numeric value.

-is a PC-relative or external expression of an address in the form of a label plus or minus a numeric value.
+Is a PC-relative or external expression of an address in the form of a label plus or minus a numeric value.

 When using the